Understanding bifunctional reaction mechanisms in CO2 hydrogenation on free clusters

 - FETI for DFT calculations describing observed IR spectra and kinetics

 - DTU for training in chemical process considerations for catalyst design

 |Doctoral Student / Early Stage Researcher (ESR) position|

 We are seeking an Early-stage Researcher (Ph.D. student) of our recently funded Marie Sklodowska Curie-ITN CATCHY project on the “Design, implementation and production upscaling of novel, high-performance, multimetallic cluster-based catalysts for CO2 hydrogenation and electro-reduction”.
-Candidates should have (or be about to obtain) a master degree in (physical) Chemistry, Physics or a closely related subject, be enthusiastic about experimental research, and ideally have a background in one or more of the following fields: physical chemistry, laser physics, theoretical chemistry, catalysis, mass spectrometry.
+Candidates should have (or be about to obtain) a master degree in (physical) Chemistry, Physics or a closely related subject, be enthusiastic about experimental research, and ideally have a background in physics or physical chemistry.

 As a PhD Candidate you will study the gas phase hydrogenation reaction of CO2 over bimetallic clusters with as main goal is to gain fundamental insight into the initial elementary steps in the catalytic conversion of CO2 into useful chemicals.
 Your work will be a combined experimental-theoretical approach, but will predominantly entail experimental research, where you will use the FELIX free-electron lasers to study the reaction products of CO2 interacting with other molecules on the surface of gas-phase metal clusters.